mdavids/rfc/content/draft-davids-forsalereg-12.md

 Note 1:
-When the "\_for-sale" leaf node is applied to a label under a subdomain, there may not be a public registry [@?RFC8499] capable of properly recording the rights associated with that label.
+When the "\_for-sale" leaf node is applied to a label under a subdomain, there may not be a public domain name registry [@?RFC8499] capable of properly recording the rights associated with that label.
 Nevertheless, this does not constitute a violation of this document.
 One possible approach is for the involved parties to establish a mutual agreement to formalize these rights.